 After extensive observations he realised it wasn’t moving.
 Frustrated, he decided to make a list of these objects so he didn’t make the same mistake again and labelled the first one Messier 1.

 Years later in 1844, Anglo Irish astronomer Lord Rosse made a drawing of Messier 1, and decided that the many tendrils coming out from the main body of the cloud made it look rather like a crab.
+Hence its popular nickname, the Crab Nebula.

 The final creature on our list is a slightly different beast to those that have gone before: it’s only visible at radio wavelengths.